Did you know that Producers Guild membership stands at more than 7,000 people?

 So that it can continue to provide Producers Guild benefits, the PGA does have yearly Producers Guild of America membership dues.

-Member or not, all individuals wanting to contact the PGA can reach its Los Angeles office through the main Producers Guild of America phone number: 310-358-9020.
+Member or not, all individuals wanting to contact the PGA can reach out through the main Producers Guild of America phone number: 310-358-9020.

 With their Producers Guild login, members may also look up their profile information and access other Producers Guild benefits not available through the general public part of the website.
 Those interested in becoming a Producers Guild of America volunteer may also call the above number or reach the PGA via email at info@producersguild.org for more information.

 Having a Producers Guild membership is a great way to reap the benefits for years of hard work.
-But whether you're already a member or hope to one be soon, take advantage of other resources in the here and now.
-Next up, we get into the key release forms every producers just gotta have.
+But whether you're already a member or hope to be one soon, take advantage of other resources in the here and now.
+Next up, we get into the key release forms every producer just gotta have.